 If this program is much less work than you’re used to doing on a weekly basis, you’re probably wondering what you should do with the extra time you’ll have on your hands.

 Do something fun with your friends and family.
 Start a new hobby.
 Explore the world.
 Try some new recipes in the kitchen.
 There is more to living then spending every spare moment in the gym or working out.
 Take advantage of this opportunity and discover something new, or do something you once loved but haven’t done in a while.

-You can also take this time to focus on other things that will help you achieve your body composition and performance goals such as nutrition, but that’s a completely different article all together (start with Beautiful Badass Nutrition Principles and Nutrition Triggers and Tips).
+You can also take this time to focus on other things that will help you achieve your body composition and performance goals such as nutrition, but that’s a completely different article all together (start with Beautiful Badass Nutrition Principles ).

 Are You up to the Challenge?

 The program outlined in this article may appear to be “too easy”, but I challenge you to give it an honest shot for six weeks.
 Work hard, improve your performance, and see what happens.
 Because you are only training a few basic exercises, you should be able to focus entirely on those three training sessions each week and make consistent progress.